Glossary

 Lead partner

-Project participant taking the overall responsibility for the development and the implementation of a project.
-Each lead partner is expected to conclude the partnership agreement (with its project partners) and the subsidy contract (with the managing authority), ensure a sound cross-border/transnational project management as well as the project implementation, and transfer the ERDF payments to the single partners in due time.
+Project participant who takes the overall responsibility for the development and implementation of a project.
+Each lead partner is expected to conclude the partnership agreement (with its project partners) and the grant agreement (with the managing authority).
+Lead partner must ensure sound project management and transnational implementation.
+The lead partner is the recepient of ERDF payments.
+It shall transfer to each project partner their share in a timely manner.

 Managing authority (MA)